Mike Ford Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 18th in MLB.

-- The Reds have the 24th-ranked team ERA across all league pitching staffs (4.71).
+- The Reds have a 4.71 team ERA that ranks 24th across all league pitching staffs.

-- The Reds give up the third-most home runs in baseball (193 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (196 total, 1.4 per game).

-- Phillips will make his first start of the season for the Reds.

-- The righty will make his MLB debut.
-He's 22 years old.

 © 2023 Data Skrive.
 All rights reserved.